xalaida/pdo-mock/README.md

 Mock PDO library for PHP unit testing, allowing query expectation, parameter binding, fetch mode simulation, to test database interactions without a live connection.

-Be careful, the library does not verify if the SQL query is valid or not.

 No dependencies, supports all PHP versions from 5.6 to 8.3.

 Inspired by the GO library [SQL-mock](https://github.com/DATA-DOG/go-sqlmock).